On the left side of the campaign screen, you will see a list of previously created campaigns.

 The Metrics tab displays the success of the email campaign to date, including:

-- Bounce Rate – this graph shows what percentage of the emails sent bounced.
-A bounce can be caused by a wrong address, a full contact email box, or any number of other reasons.
+- Bounce Rate – this graph shows the percentage of emails sent bounce.
+A bounce can be caused by a wrong address, a full email box, or other reasons.

 - Open Rate – this graph displays the percentage of emails that have been opened.